-Age Work Status Veteran Status DD214 or Selective Service Adult Program Barrier Criteria 18-71 Note: older than 71 may be served on a case by case by case 7.
-7. 2.
-88. 8.
-8. 8.
-8. 8.
-8. 8.
-8. 8.
-8. 8.
-8 Authorized to work in U.S. any document that verifies service If male, registered as required Englishlanguage learners Justice Involved (Ex-offender-currently or previously involved with law enforcement) Native Americans, Alaska Natives and Native Hawaiians Individuals who are basic skills deficient Individuals within two years of exhausting the lifetime eligibility for TANF assistance Low Income individual sare defined as: a.
+Fund Age Work Status V eteran Status Selective Service Adult Program Barrier Criteria WIOA Adult 18-71 Note: older than 71 may be served by case by case basis Authorized to work in U.S. DD214 or any that verifies service If male, registered as required Disabled English language learners Lugtice Involved (Ex-offender-currently or previously involved with law enforcement) Native Americans, Alaska Natives and Native Hawaiians Individuals who are basic skills deficient Individuals witho are basic skills deficient Individuals with assistance Long-term memployed individuals (not employed in the last 27 weeks) Low Income individuals are defined as: a.
 An individual receiving, or who in the past six month, has received federal, state or local public assistance b.
-An individual with a family income that does not exceed the federal poverty level c.
 An individual with a family income that does not exceed 200% of the lower living standard income level d.
 An individual who is homeless e.
-A disabled individual whose own income meets the definition of low income regardless of family Income Older individuals, aged 55 or older Single parents Single parents Single parents -
+An individual who see own income meets the definition of low income regardless of family income that does not exceed 200% of the lower living standard income level d.
+An individual who see own income meets the definition of low income regardless of family income level